American Academy of Dermatology: History

 In 1938, the American Academy of Dermatology and Syphilology was founded at an organizational meeting at the Statler Hotel in Detroit, Michigan.

 Sulzberger Institute Committee

 The Sulzberger Institute for Dermatologic Education was a grant-giving organization that funds research technology of education.
-Initially, the Sulzberger was a free-standing institute loosely affiliated with the AAD and governed by an independent board of trustees.
-Since 2005, the Sulzberger has been subsumed within the AAD, and has become the Sulzberger Institute Committee of the AAD.

-Each fall, the Sulzberger awards one or two seed grants for research designed to improve the teaching of dermatology via novel technological applications.
-In recent years, the Committee has been particularly interested in funding research to advance continuing graduate medical education in dermatology and the teaching of dermatologic surgery.
-Grants are typically for one to two years, and are targeted to young investigators, including junior faculty and residents-in-training.

 Political action committee

-The American Academy of Dermatology Political Action Committee (SKINPAC) donated nearly $1.3 million to both Democratic and Republican office-seekers during the 2016 election cycle.
-The PAC raised more than $1.4 million from 1,700 donors, who gave more than $200 each, with 49 donors, mostly dermatologists, making the maximum donation allowed by law, $5,000 each.
+The American Academy of Dermatology Political Action Committee (SKINPAC) donated nearly $2.0 million to both Democratic and Republican office-seekers during the 2024 election cycle.
+The PAC raised more than $2.04 million from 1,885 donors, who gave more than $200 each, with 149 donors, mostly dermatologists, making the maximum donation allowed by law, $5,000 each.